jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN Team,

-This is a routine update (version 1.2.14) of the dendroTools R package.
+This is a routine update (version 1.2.15) of the dendroTools R package.

-A minor bug in the aggregation function—which only occurred in extremely rare cases—has been fixed.
-In addition, per CRAN’s feedback, an Authors@R field has been added to DESCRIPTION.
+A minor bug in the sd() resulted in missing correlation values when detrending was applied.

 Thank you for your consideration.